angelinakoloska/Bytes-of-China-Menu/README.md

 # Bytes-of-China-Menu

-A small project done in SQL.
+A small project done in SQL through Codecademy.